-Canadian and international youth justice system reform; issues in global criminology and criminal justice; law and Indigenous peoples; Canadian and comparative common-law legal history
+Canadian and comparative youth justice issues and reform; cross-jurisdictional youth justice policy transfer; topics in global criminology and criminal justice; law and Indigenous peoples; Canadian and comparative common-law legal history.

 Recently Completed and Current Research Projects:

-youth criminal justice reform in Australia and Canada; issues surrounding the implementation of the Youth Criminal Justice Act in Manitoba; the history of the legal subjugation of Indigenous peoples in nineteenth century Australia and western Canada; and biographical research on the life and career of Sir James Stephen, Jr., legal counsel and Permanent Under-Secretary in the British Colonial Office from 1813 to 1847.
+The benefits of systematic cross-jurisdictional research on youth justice system reform; Canadian youth justice reform and outcomes of the implementation of the Youth Criminal Justice Act; settler colonialism and the legal subjugation of Indigenous peoples in nineteenth century Australia and western Canada; collaborative research on topics related to the changing landscape of crime and (in)security in Nigeria in the wake of Boko Haram; ongoing biographical research on the life and career of Sir James Stephen, Jr., legal counsel and Permanent Under-Secretary in the British Colonial Office from 1813 to 1847.

 Nettelbeck, Amanda, Russell Smandych, Louis A. Knafla and Robert Foster.